 The Little Tern (Sternula albifrons) is listed as Endangered (Threatened Species Conservation Act 1995 (New South Wales): December 2013) as Sternula albifrons the Little Tern is a very small migratory tern (21-25cm) with a wingspan of 41–47 cm.
 It is found in several locations around the world.
 In Australia it is most commonly found breeding from Tasmania to the Gulf of Carpentaria.
 Like many terns its appearance changes between breeding and non breeding plumage.

-This one spotted fishing at Mona Vale beach is the first we’ve espied this Summer.
-By its markings, especially the distinctive stripe to its bill, indicates this one is a breeding bird and a nest may be nearby.
+This one spotted fishing at south Mona Vale beach is the first seen this Summer.
+Its markings, especially the distinctive stripe to its bill, indicates this one is a breeding bird and a nest may be nearby.